natehershner/Chocoholics-Anonymous/SQLInstall.md

 20. Select "New Query"
 21. Run the command

         USE master;

-    GRANT CREATE ANY DATABASE TO yourUser
+        GRANT CREATE ANY DATABASE TO yourUser;

 22. Return to the server manager.
 23. Select SQL Server Services.